group9ine/variational-autoencoders/README.md

-# Variational Autoencoders for Lennard-Jones Configurations
+# Variational Autoencoders for Lennard-Jones-like Configurations
 ## Main Notebook
 The most comprehensive notebook is `vae/vae-training.ipynb`.